grinnell-cs/csc151-images/_eboards/eboard04-2.md

   topic the first time through.
     * Most of the time: You can make it up on the SoLAs.
     * Some of the time: You can also try the next week.
+* If you don't do well on the quiz, consider the following.
+    * Visit with Sam
+    * Visit with the evening tutors
+    * Re-read the reading and/or review the lab
+    * Do more problems

 ### A note on pre-reflections